Mohammed-H-Khalili/Snake-game-for-software-project/README.md

 # Snake-game-for-software-project
-Snake game is a project for one of my university course (sIslamic Azad University) called software projects.
-The name of the professor of this unit is Dr. Azam Bastanfard.
+Snake game is a project for one of my university courses called software projects.
+I am a bachelor student at Islamic Azad University and the name of the professor of this unit is Dr. Azam Bastanfard.